-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
-(Core)
+Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)

 Background and Intent: Core faculty members are critical to the success of fellow education.
 They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the independent practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
-Core faculty members may also be selected for their specific expertise and unique contributions to the program.
+Core faculty members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
 Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

-II.B.4.a) Core faculty members must be designated by the program director.
-(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) In addition to the program director, there must be at least one core faculty member certified in geriatric medicine by the ABIM, ABFM, AOBIM, or AOBFP.
-(Core) II.B.4.d) For programs with more two fellows, there must be at least one core faculty member certified in geriatric medicine by the ABIM, ABFM, AOBIM, or AOBFP for every 1.5 fellows.
-(Core) II.B.4.e) At a minimum, the required core faculty members, in aggregate and excluding program leadership, must be provided with support equal to an average dedicated minimum of .1 FTE for educational and administrative responsibilities that do not involve direct patient care.
-(Core)
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) In addition to the program director, there must be at least two core faculty members certified in nephrology by the ABIM or the AOBIM. ^(Core)

+II.B.4.d) For programs approved for more than four fellows, there must be at least one core faculty member certified in nephrology by the ABIM or the AOBIM for every 1.5 fellows. ^(Core) II.B.4.e) At a minimum, the required core faculty members, in aggregate and excluding members of the program leadership, must be

+At a minimum, the required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated minimum of .1 FTE for educational and administrative responsibilities that do not involve direct patient care. ^(Core)

-Subspecialty-Specific Background and Intent: The Review Committee specified the minimum required number of subspecialty-certified core faculty members, but did not specify how the aggregate FTE support should be distributed to allow programs, in partnership with their sponsoring institution, to allocate the support as they see fit.
+Subspecialty-Specific Background and Intent: The Review Committee specified the minimum required number of ABIM- or AOBIM-subspecialty-certified core faculty, but did not specify how the aggregate FTE support should be distributed to allow programs, in partnership with their sponsoring institution, to allocate the support as they see fit.